J.C. Kellam, Room 980

 - Texas State make-up exams (standard fee applies)

-The office of Academic Testing for Students with Disabilities (ATSD) serves the need of testing students who are registered with the Office of Disability Services and receive accommodations during testing.
+The office of Academic Testing for Students with Disabilities (ATSD) and Testing Center, Round Rock serve the need of testing students who are registered with the Office of Disability Services and receive accommodations during testing.

 The TEMC also supports faculty seeking our scanning services and works with students, parents, faculty and department administration to fulfill all phone and in-person requests.
 In addition, the TEMC reports credit to the Office of the University Registrar for students who have credit-eligible scores (e.g., CLEP scores that are high enough to earn credit for one or more courses).
 Students are responsible for ensuring that their credit is posted to their transcripts.